sislam16/youtube-remake/README.md

 <img src='assets/video.png' width='400'>

 - User should be able to access this page by any link to the specific video id
-- Shows the YouTube player to show that specific YouTube video
+- Shows the YouTube player to show that specific YouTube video.
+Use `react-youtube` for this.
 - Has a form below the video to submit a comment.
 The form will need:
   - A name input
   - A comment input